neallseth/micro-parse/README.md

 Note that you incur some risk when running unknown scripts.
 Warning from JSDOM docs:
 > ...this is also highly dangerous when dealing with untrusted content.
 The jsdom sandbox is not foolproof, and code running inside the DOM's <script>s can, if it tries hard enough, get access to the Node.js environment, and thus to your machine.

+## Additional Options
-All options passed will be relayed to JSDOM – as such, all JSDOM-supported options are available.
-Absence of the second `options` argument will skip JSDOM altogether, often yielding performance gains north of 50%.
+All options passed will be relayed to JSDOM – as such, all [JSDOM-supported options](https://github.com/jsdom/jsdom) are available.
+Absence of the `options` argument will instead leverage [node-html-parser](https://github.com/taoqf/node-html-parser), often yielding performance gains north of 50%.